-- Application for TCSJ Program Application - Official transcripts from each institution attended - Letter of Introduction - Evidence of a valid credential - Two recommendation forms, one must be completed by current employer - Site Administrator Approval Form - Verification of Experience-must be on the district or employing agency letterhead and signed by either the superintendent, assistant superintendent, director of personnel, director of human resources or HR designee verifying at least five years of experience.
-(Applicants may need to secure more than one verification of experience letter to meet the five-year experience requirement.) - \$50 non-refundable application fee (Waived for IMPACT candidates) - o \$200 Non-refundable cohort enrollment deposit due at advisement.
+- TCSJ Program Application - Official transcripts from each institution attended - Letter of Introduction - Evidence of a valid credential - Two recommendation forms, one must be completed by current employer - District Approval Form - Verification of Experience-must be on the district or employing agency letterhead and signed by either the superintendent, assistant superintendent, director of personnel, director of human resources or HR designee verifying at least five years of experience.
+(Applicants may need to secure more than one verification of experience letter to meet the five-year experience requirement.) - Emergency Contact Form (within application) - Candidate Acceptable Use Policy & Computer Use Agreement Form (within application) - Audio/Photo/Video Media Release Form (within application) - \$50 non-refundable application fee (Waived for IMPACT candidates) - \$200 Non-refundable cohort enrollment deposit due at advisement.
 Upon successful completion of the program, the cohort enrollment deposit will be applied to the candidate's current tuition obligation.
-Applicants may begin the program with a minimum of four years experience.